RPI-ITWS/ITWS-4500-S25-foderj/lab1/README.md

 	My personal Runs API:
-		Upload 100 runs from my strava with endpoints how-ever it gives them to me have a JSON with all of it

 		Server.js pulls from that JSON Data
 		Could not get real data, but setting up server so I can easily sub it in if I wanted navigate using run ID